zamyatin-zkex/volumer/README.md

 - postgres has a table (partition, offset, state) with the unique key (partition, offset)
 - aggregate instance periodically stores own state to postgres with upsert stmt(partition, offset, state)
 - aggregate instance commits stored part+offset to `trades` kafka topic
-- the aggregated statistics are pushed to redis and kafka `stats` topic
+- the aggregated statistics are pushed to redis, kafka `stats` topic, compacted by currency key
 - web service consumes `stats` topic and push statistics to users with websocket
 - web service serves statistics from redis with http